Appendix

 - Glovo - delivery from multiple restaurants and some supermarkets

-- Dominos Pizza - unbeatable in Lagos when it comes to speed + consistency
+- Dominos Pizza - unbeatable in Lagos when it comes to speed + consistency.
+Toppings are skimpy though so you might want to double up.

 - Clay Food - a great place to order Northern Nigerian food which is very good and worth trying.
 Get the Masa and Miyan Taushe.